Nordix/metal3-dev-tools/README.md

-# airship-dev-tools
+# metal3-dev-tools

-Set of internal tools for Airship and metal3 development
+Set of internal tools for metal3 development

 ## Setup